Manfred Ohrenstein: Biography

+Ohrenstein and his wife, Dr. Marilyn Bacher, had two children.
+He died at his home in Manhattan on November 18, 2024, at the age of 99.

 Politics

-In 1960, Ohrenstein emerged as one of the major leaders of the New York City Democratic Reform Movement.
-He joined forces with Eleanor Roosevelt and former Governor and U.S. Senator Herbert H. Lehman to organize the Committee for Democratic Voters.
+In 1960, Ohrenstein emerged as one of the major leaders of the New York City Democratic reform movement.
+He joined forces with Eleanor Roosevelt and former governor and U.S. Senator Herbert H. Lehman to organize the Committee for Democratic Voters.
 The New York Post called Manfred Ohrenstein a "standout example of the new young leadership that is spearheading the drive to reform the Democratic Party."

-The principal objective of this organization was to oust the then Leader of the New York County Democratic Organization, Carmine DeSapio, otherwise known as Tammany Hall and elect a Democratic Reform Leader as County Leader.
-To assist in achieving this objective and to elect a liberal to the New York State Senate, Ohrenstein became a candidate for the Democratic nomination for the 25th District of the New York State Senate against the incumbent State Senator John H. Farrell who was supported by DeSapio.
+The principal objective of this organization was to oust Carmine DeSapio, the leader of the New York County Democratic organization, otherwise known as Tammany Hall, and elect a Democratic reform leader as county leader.
+To assist in achieving this objective and to elect a liberal to the New York State Senate, Ohrenstein became a candidate for the Democratic nomination for the 25th district of the New York State Senate against the incumbent State Senator John H. Farrell, who was supported by DeSapio.

-Ohrenstein defeated Senator John H. Farrell in the Democratic primary.
-Ohrenstein then won the general election with about 57 percent of the vote.
+Ohrenstein defeated Farrell in the Democratic primary.
+He then won the general election with about 57 percent of the vote.
 In a 1965 editorial, The New York Times said "Senator Manfred Ohrenstein is an outstanding Reform legislator who puts principle first."